segasai/minimint/README.md

 minimint.download_and_prepare()
 ```

-That will download everything and process the evolutionary tracks and bolometric corrections by creating the necessary files for the package.
+That will download all the MIST files, and process the evolutionary tracks and bolometric corrections by creating the necessary files for the package.

 `minimint.download_and_prepare()` by default creates bolometric corrections for these filters
 'DECam', 'GALEX', 'PanSTARRS', 'SDSSugriz', 'SkyMapper','UBVRIplus', 'WISE'